AOC Day 3 2021

 BIN2DEC Limitations

-The function BIN2DEC
+The function BIN2DEC converts binary to

 decimal.
 It is particular about input …